 STORY

-24 Frames Lalla blends the genres of horror, coming of age, auto fiction, and surrealism.
-The story is about Lalla Grotowski, a non-binary, down and out, beginner filmmaker, who is trapped inside their house during the pandemic with a bottle of pills, a relentless recurring nightmare, and a monster from their subconscious that haunts them day and night.
+24 Frames Lalla is about Lalla Grotowski, a non-binary, down and out, beginner filmmaker, who is trapped inside their house during the pandemic with a bottle of pills, a relentless recurring nightmare, and a monster from their subconscious that's seeping into their reality.
 There's only one way out of this crisis...to create.
 Does Lalla have the confidence, creativity, courage, tenacity, and most of all trust in themselves, to write, direct, and edit a film all on their own?

 NOTES FROM JOY